-The word Cynic is derived from the ancient Greek word for dog.
+The word Cynic stems from the ancient Greek word for dog.
 The cynic might be a dog but is certainly not a lapdog.
 The cynic can be the guard dog for organisations.
 Philosophical cynicism rejects conventional social values, such as business hierarchies.
-The cynic is thus able to reflect on business practices from an external perspective and positively contribute by pointing out things that might not be visible to their superiors.
-Cynicism is not necessarily a focus on negativity; it allows a view of the organisation outside of office politics.
+The cynic reflects on business practices from an external perspective and positively contributes by pointing out issues that might not be visible to their superiors.
+Being cynical is not necessarily a focus on negativity; it allows a view of the organisation outside of office politics.